 b.js

 .
-In real web browsers, that’s important, since one
+In real web browsers, that’s common, since one script

-script might define library functions that another script wants to
+might define library functions that another script wants to call.

 class JSContext: